Trusted WordPress tutorials, when you need them most.

 How to Add the Page Slug to Body Class in WordPress

 Adding a page slug in the WordPress theme lets you do all the customizations you want without any complications.
-You can easily change the colors, fonts, and other certain items based on specific pages.
+You can easily change the colors, fonts, and other items on individual pages without affecting the rest of your site.

-In this article, we will show you how to add a page slug in the body class of your WordPress themes.
+In this article, we’ll show you how to add a page slug in the body class of your WordPress themes.

 How to Add the Page Slug to Body Class in WordPress